 - Face Coverings: All members of the NC State academic community are expected to follow all university policies and guidelines, including the Personal Safety Rule and community standards, for the use of face coverings.
-Face coverings are required in instructional spaces as well as in a number of other spaces.
-Face coverings should be worn to cover the nose and mouth and be close fitting to the face with minimal gaps on the sides.

 - Course Attendance: NC State attendance policies can be found at: REG 02.20.03 – Attendance Regulations – Policies, Regulations & Rules.
 Please refer to the course’s attendance, absence, and deadline policies for additional details.
 If you are quarantined or otherwise need to miss class because you have been advised that you may have been exposed to COVID-19, you should not be penalized regarding attendance or class participation.
 However, you will be expected to develop a plan to keep up with your coursework during any such absences.
 If you become ill with COVID-19, you should follow the steps outlined in the health and participation section above.
-COVID 19-related absences will be considered excused; documentation need only involve communication with your instructor.

 - Technology Requirements: This course may require particular technologies to complete coursework.
 Be sure to review the syllabus for these expectations, and see the syllabus technical requirements for your course.
 If you need access to additional technological support, please contact the Libraries’ Technology Lending Service: (Technology Lending).